-Lieutenant Governor Karyn Polito was sworn in for a second term as the 72nd Lieutenant Governor of the Commonwealth of Massachusetts on January 3, 2019, after a first term focused on moving Massachusetts forward through bipartisan, results-driven leadership.
+Lieutenant Governor Karyn Polito is the 72nd Lieutenant Governor of the Commonwealth of Massachusetts.
+She was sworn in for a first term in January 2015 and a second term in January 2019.
+Throughout her tenure, Lt.
+Governor Polito has focused on moving Massachusetts forward through bipartisan, results-driven leadership.

 Inspired by her time as a member of her hometown Board of Selectmen, Lt.
 Governor Polito has used the Community Compact Cabinet to sign agreements with every city and town to partner with state government on more than 800 smarter ways to deliver services, with more than 90 joining second compacts.
 Under her leadership, the Seaport Economic Council has directed more focus and support to helping coastal communities address their unique challenges and economic opportunities, including a new pilot program to support harbor dredging.